Farbigoz/BhModCreator/README.md

 ## Licenses

-Brawlhalla Modloader Core is licensed with GNU GPL v3, see the [license.txt](license.txt).
+Brawlhalla ModCreator is licensed with GNU GPL v3, see the [license.txt](license.txt).
 It uses modified code of these libraries:

 * [FFDec Library](https://github.com/jindrapetrik/jpexs-decompiler) - LGPLv3